Warner & Swasey Company: Construction equipment

 A Gradall XL5100-III excavator, formerly a product of Warner & Swasey.

 The foundation of the Warner & Swasey Construction Equipment Division with five product lines was started in 1946 with the development of the first production hydraulic excavator; the GRADALL®.
 This machine was new technology for the industry and was highly versatile and productive for a variety of work.
 The DUPLEX TRUCK® Company of Lansing, Michigan, a heavy duty and specialized truck manufacturer was acquired in 1955 to supply truck chassis for the GRADALL and future Warner & Swasey backhoe excavator and crane products.

 In 1957 the Company sought a broader market penetration into the hydraulic excavator market.
 It acquired the Badger Machine Company of Winona, Minnesota, with its six HOPTO® hydraulic excavator models which complimented the Gradall models.
 Badger had been formed in 1946 and developed a tractor-mounted hydraulic backhoe dubbed the "HOPTO" (Hydraulically Operated Power Take-Off) as it was driven by the tractor's power take-off.

-The Company acquired in 1967, the Sargent Engineering Corporation of Fort Dodge, Iowa, a manufacturer of hydraulic cranes.
+In 1967, the Company acquired the Sargent Engineering Corporation of Fort Dodge, Iowa, a manufacturer of hydraulic cranes.
 Their six Sargent Hydra-Tower Crane models enabled the company to move into another large segment of the construction industry using hydraulic machinery.
 That same year the Company partnered with a Canadian paper industry association in the manufacture of the Arbomatik, a line of hydraulic tree harvesting equipment.
 Through corporate diversity into hydraulic construction equipment, the growing popularity and productivity of this type of hydraulic machinery yielded strong business growth for the Warner & Swasey company of Cleveland, Ohio during the years of 1946 through 1977.
 Badger Machine was sold to Alvis International Group in 1978.